 It would be nice if Etsy allowed you to link your Etsy shops, but that’s not an option currently.
-As of this writing, there is no way to link your Etsy shops to one account, and there’s no way to transfer listings from one Etsy shop to another.
+To date, there is no way to link your Etsy shops to one account, and there’s no way to transfer listings from one Etsy shop to another.

 Separate also means no merging.
 Etsy will not allow you to merge two Etsy accounts, just like it will not allow you to link the two shops.